 You can either make the screen available to any agency or a specific agency in the Agency field.

-- Active will make the screen available for use by agencies
+- The Active status makes the screen available for use by agencies.

-- Inactive will allow you to save the screen without making it available
+- The Inactive status allows you to save the screen without making it available.

 Once all fields are complete, click Add Record to continue editing the screen.